Thomas-Walker-Lynch/project-enviroment/README.md

 > mv customer_gateway_env customer_gateway_master

 ```
-When downloading an `<project>_env` repo, we can expand the submodules at the same time
+When downloading a `<project>_env` repo, we can expand the submodules at the same time
-by including the --recusive switch.
+by including the --recusive switch, as was shown above.
+If the `--recurisve` switch
+is not given, the submodules will have to be initialized and updated.

 The second directory was then created with the commands: